h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

    export mojofile="s3://yourbucket/yourmojo.zip"
    aws s3 cp $mojo /tmp/pipeline.mojo

-Once this instance has launched, you can make real time inference using this command.
-Remember to change the ip address, and input data is provided through the "row" parameter in the URL.
+After this instance has launched, you can make real time inference using the following command.
+Remember to change the IP address.
+Input data is provided through the ``row`` parameter in the URL.

 .. code::

    curl "http://<yourIP>:8080/model?type=1&row=2000,2000"

 Additional Resources
 --------------------